-Turkey pastrami is a low-fat alternative to beef pastrami and it tastes just as good.
+Turkey pastrami is a low-fat alternative to beef pastrami that tastes just as good.
 This method is easier than making your own beef pastrami.
 The difference between pastrami and corned beef is that pastrami is smoked.
-While beef pastrami starts with corned beef and you have to soak it to remove excess salt, you only need a raw turkey breast, marinade, rub, and a smoker to make turkey pastrami.
+While beef pastrami starts with corned beef and you have to soak it to remove excess salt, you only need a raw turkey breast, a marinade, rub, and a smoker to make turkey pastrami.

 - 1 quart water

 - 1 tablespoon black peppercorns (whole)

 - 6 cloves garlic (crushed)

 - 1/4 cup black pepper (coarsely ground)